 Carbon dioxide (CO2) is the least of my worries.
 The average carbon dioxide content of fresh air is ~400 ppm (parts per million).
 The CO2 concentration under a hen sitting on eggs has been measured at more than 4000 ppm.
 If Nature can make it work under a hen at 10 times the normal atmospheric concentration of carbon dioxide I am not at all concerned about carbon dioxide buildup in my small-scale incubator.

 I did not use my STC-1000 or ITC-1000 for temperature control.
 The STC-1000 is a very popular device and countless eggs have been successfully hatched using the STC-1000 for temperature control, but there are several things about the STC-1000 and ITC-1000 that I do not like.
 First, the STC and ITC controllers are basically "dumb" thermostatically controlled switches.
 They are either ON or OFF, applying full power or no power to the heating element.
 I wanted precise, proportional control.
-Second, I wanted 0.1 degree control and I could only set the STC and ITC controllers in one degree increments.
+Second, I wanted to be able to control the incubator temperature to one-tenth of a degree, and I could only set the STC and ITC controllers in one-degree increments.
 The inability to set a digital temperature controller to a tenth of a degree was extremely annoying.
 Third, I did not like the built-in deadband (hysteresis) of one degree, which gave me an actual operating range of one degree above the set point to one degree below the set point.
 There was just no way to achieve precision temperature control.

 I considered using a proportional–integral–derivative or "PID" controller.
 PID controllers are "smart" devices that automatically correct control functions, like cruise control in a car.
 Home-brewers and distillers use PID controllers extensively, and there are many people who use PID controllers in their incubators, but the reviews of specific PID controllers were not all that great.

 I eventually narrowed temperature control down to either a Vivarium VE-200 from Reptile Basics or a Spyder Robotics Herpstat 1 from Pangea Reptile.
 I purchased the Spyder Robotics Herpstat 1.
 The Herpstat 1 is a single output, dual mode, proportional controller that runs an auto power-matching algorithm to constantly adjust the power output for the best regulation possible.
-With the Herpstat on the "pulse proportional" setting I can control my incubator air temperature to one-tenth of one degree.
+With the Herpstat 1 I can control my incubator air temperature to one-tenth of one degree.

-My decision to purchase the Herpstat 1 rather than reuse the STC or ITC temperature controller brought the cost up significantly.
-I spent almost twice as much on the Herpstat as I spent on the rest of the incubator, but in my opinion the temperature controller is the most important component in the incubator.
+My decision to purchase the Herpstat 1 rather than reuse the STC or ITC temperature controller brought the cost up significantly but in my opinion the temperature controller is the most important component in the incubator.
 With the Herpstat I can control the air temperature within my incubator to one-tenth of one degree, quickly take daily eggshell temperature readings, and easily adjust the temperature controller to achieve optimum incubator performance.

 If I had reused the STC-1000 or ITC-1000 temperature controller the total cost of the build would have been slightly over $100 USD: